 Internship start and end dates are flexible and will be discussed with your during the selection process.

-- Accommodation based on a shared room.
-If you prefer a single room, please contact us for availability and prices
+- Accommodation in a shared room (2 pax).
+If you prefer a single room, please contact us for availability and prices.

 - Transport to the office